-On 25th June, 1644, General Sir William Waller learned that the Royalist army had marched into Buckingham on the previous Saturday.
-That night (Tuesday) Waller's horse quartered in and around the village of Oxhill after an eighteen mile ride, and the Foot lay down at Shipston on Stour, five miles away.
-In order to refresh the men, Waller commanded that the Wednesday fast be observed.
+On 25th June 1644, General Sir William Waller learned that the Royalist army had marched into Buckingham on the previous Saturday.
+That night (Tuesday) Waller's cavalry quartered in and around the village of Oxhill after an eighteen-mile ride, and the infantry lay down at Shipston on Stour, five miles away.
+To refresh the men, Waller commanded that the Wednesday fast be observed.
 Whilst they lay at Oxhill, they were joined by seven troops of Horse, 600 Foot and eleven pieces of ordnance from garrisons at Warwick and Coventry.

 According to the Calendar Of State Papers (Domestic) by Order of Parliament, the money was sent down for Waller's army on 28th June, above twenty horses laden with dorsers (panniers) being the easiest way of carriage, there being a man appointed to every horse with his sword and pistol, besides a Great Guard.

 During the Fast in Oxhill on Wednesday, an officer in Waller's own Regiment wrote to a friend in London and his letter illustrated the high morale of the army at that time.

 “Sir.
 We have again taken divers prisoners and doe chase the King's forces every day they run from us, and indeed be too light of foot for us: I should not have believed they could have run so well had I not seen it so, some few days since they drew up their forces into Battalia and made the Countryfolk believe they would fight saying now let the Roundheads come that dare not march out of the Lanes and Hedges; but we appeared since They ran from us and we took some of them.”

 Waller resumed his march on Thursday, halting that night at Hanwell Castle.
 Waller's forces were defeated by Royalist forces at the Battle of Cropredy Bridge on June 28th, 1644.